Skip to main content

 Nullifier

-A value used to prevent double entry or double signalling.
+A value used to prevent double entry or double signaling.

 See Circuit nullifier hash.